michaeltliu/university-h-index/README.md

 ### To run:
 1. `python3 main.py`
 2. Search Google Scholar for the desired institution.
 At the top of the search results, there will a link that directs to the institution's page.
 Copy the link address and paste it into stdin.
 3. Wait!
 The program takes a while to run, but provides regular updates as to what it's doing.
-Once you see the "last updated h-index" value begin to plateau, you can assume the final value will be in that ballpark.
+Once you see the "most recent h-index" value begin to plateau, you can assume the final value will be in that ballpark.

+### Note:
+- For each faculty member, there will be a line that prints out how many of their publications were "added".
+This number will often not be 100% of their total publications.
+This is not an error -- insignificant publications are skipped in order to save on time and memory.
+- The vast majority of the program's runtime comes from waiting on the Scholarly API.
+The API is inherently slow.
+There's nothing I can do about it.